James O'Loghlin

-James O'Loghlin (born 1966) is an Australian comedian, television and radio presenter.
+James O'Loghlin (born 1966) is an Australian comedian, television and radio presenter and former lawyer.
 He works for the Australian Broadcasting Corporation's Local Radio evening program in New South Wales and the Australian Capital Territory.

 Career

 Previously a commercial and criminal lawyer (he studied law at the University of Sydney), he was for some years a professional stand-up comedian and writer, and hosted his own television show O'Loghlin on Saturday Night on ABC Television and Inside the Arena on Foxtel.
 He also hosted The New Inventors on ABC Television.

 O'Loghlin has also written and performed in the live comedy shows Lawyer Lawyer (which concentrated on his years as a criminal lawyer) and Caught in the A.C.T.

 Works

 O'Loghlin has written books for adults and children including: